Our favorite art supplies for kids: The best supplies for creative activities at home

 These supplies make creative time even more fun for the kids!

-- (2) Colored tissue paper squares – great for collage art and suncatchers
+- (2) Colored tissue paper squares – Great for collage art and suncatchers

 Best art supplies for kids: Art paper (and an awesome art easel)